Graphic Design

 Mentorship & Community

 Graphic Design majors are also welcome to participate in the York College student group of AIGA (American Institute of the Graphic Arts), associated with the Baltimore chapter.
-AIGA hosts monthly events centered around design and bringing visual artists to campus.
-Additionally, student members have access to resources from AIGA National, including educational programs, conferences, job and internship listings, portfolio features, and networking opportunities.
+AIGA hosts bi-weekly events centered on design and bringing visual artists to campus.
+Additionally, student members have access to resources from AIGA National, including educational programs, conferences, job and internship listings, portfolio showcases, and networking opportunities.

 Skills and Requirements for Graphic Designers

-York College’s Graphic Design program will help you to develop essential skills you’ll need for a career in design or a related field.
+York College’s B.F.A. in Graphic Design program will help you develop the essential skills you’ll need for a career in design or a related field.
 These include:

 Best Minors for a Degree in Graphic Design

-Your schedule in the BFA in Graphic Design program offers flexibility that makes adding a minor easy.
-Many students choose to pursue a minor that complements their Graphic Design major.
+Your schedule in the B.F.A. in Graphic Design program offers flexibility that makes adding a minor easy.
+Many students choose to pursue more than one minor that complements their Graphic Design major.
 York College offers a wide range of minor programs.
 You may be interested in one of the following:

 Graphic Design Courses